aarushi-deshmukh/payment-simulator/README.md

-# 💳 Mini Payment Gateway Simulator
+# 💳 Payment Gateway Simulator

 A full-stack payment gateway simulation built using **Next.js** and **Supabase (PostgreSQL)**.